eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/02_prerequisites.md

 title: "Prerequisites"
 ---

-## Antelope versions
+## EOS versions

-The subsequent tutorials are up to date with the following Antelope components.
+The subsequent tutorials are up to date with the following EOS components.

 | Component | Version |
 | ------ | ------ |